How Do I Save A Pot of Chili I Just Burned

 First of all, don't go back and stir the bottom of the pan and try to scrape all the burnt stuff off.
 Instead, get another pan; transfer all the non-burnt chili into the pan being careful to leave any burnt chili.
 Now you can continue cooking but try not to take your "eye off the ball."

-If you scraped the bottom of the pan in an attempt to rescue the original batch, you might as well throw it all out and start over since there is no way you are going to get rid of the burnt flavor.
+If you scraped the bottom of the pan to rescue the original batch, you might as well throw it all out and start over since there is no way you will get rid of the burnt flavor.

-A few things you can do to prevent this from happening are being sure you are using a quality pot with heavy bottom.
-Cheaper pots typically have hot spots and don’t distribute the heat as well resulting in burning food.
-A well made soup pot or stock pot will have excellent distribution of heat and a bottom heavy enough to prevent “some” burning.
+A few things you can do to prevent this from happening are to be sure you are using a quality pot with a heavy bottom.
+Cheaper pots typically have hot spots and don't distribute the heat as well, resulting in burning food.
+A well-made soup pot or stock pot will have excellent heat distribution and a bottom-heavy enough to prevent "some" burning.

 You can also try lowering the heat.
-This way you don’t have to watch as careful, but you still want to be paying attention.
-If you can’t adjust the heat on your stove low enough, try purchasing a stovetop heat diffuser.
+This way, you don't have to watch as carefully, but you still want to be paying attention.
+If you can't adjust the heat on your stove low enough, try purchasing a stovetop heat diffuser.
 This simple gadget can help modify the strength of the heat and prevent scorching foods.

-And in Becky’s case, she may consider having a phone installed in the kitchen but I’m not so sure that’s a good idea if it distracts her while she is cooking.
+And in Becky's case, she may consider having a phone installed in the kitchen, but I don't think that's a good idea if it distracts her while she is cooking.